genepi/imputationserver/docs/getting-started.md

 # Getting started

 To use Michigan Imputation Server, a [registration](https://imputationserver.sph.umich.edu/index.html#!pages/register) is required.
 We send an activation mail to the provided address.
-Please follow the instructions on the email to activate your account.
-If it doesn't arrive, ensure you have entered the correct email and check your spam folder.
+Please follow the instructions in the email to activate your account.
+If it doesn't arrive, ensure you have entered the correct email address and check your spam folder.

 **After the email address has been verified, the service can be used without any costs.**